Adult Surviving Sepis Campaign Guidelines (Hour-1 Bundle)

 Severe Acute Respiratory Infection – Preparedness (SARI-PREP) aims to rapidly inform and improve clinical management of epidemic/pandemic SARI patients.

-SARI-PREP is a multicenter consortium funded by the Centers for Disease Control and Prevention (CDC) Foundation.
+SARI-PREP is a multicenter consortium funded by the CDC Foundation.
 It is being assembled with the goal of providing the infrastructure to rapidly collect prospective data on clinical risks and outcomes, hospital-level stress, and biologic specimens that will aid in the rapid development of diagnostic and treatment approaches.